EU Sustainable Development Goal indicators for Catalonia

 These indicators are structured in the 17 goals of the United Nations 2030 Agenda that provide a statistical perspective of sustainable development in the EU and its member states.
 The set of indicators focuses on relevant aspects from the perspective of the EU and encompasses the social, economic, environmental and institutional dimensions of sustainability that are represented by the 2030 Agenda.
 Each SDG is normally covered by five or six main indicators, which have been selected to reflect the major objectives of the SDGs.
 Some of these are multi-purpose indicators, that is to say, they are used to monitor more than one SDG, which highlights the link between the different goals.
 This set of indicators is subject to annual reviews to add new sources of data and to take into account new milestones in accordance with the long-term vision of the EU and the priorities of the European Commission.

-In order to monitor and evaluate the level of SDG achievement in Catalonia, as of 2019, all Annual Statistical Programmes include in the official statistics the creation, maintenance, updating and dissemination of the integrated system of SDG indicators for Catalonia, taking as a reference the indicators published by Eurostat and this organisation's criteria for quality, soundness and methodological suitability.
-The aim is to progressively and continuously disseminate a system of annual indicators that provide statistics and metadata on sustainable development in Catalonia.
-This action is intended to meet the requirement set out in the Catalan National Plan for the Implementation of the 2030 Agenda in Catalonia.
+In order to monitor and evaluate the level of SDG achievement in Catalonia, all Annual Statistical Programmes include in the official statistics the creation, maintenance, updating and dissemination of the system of SDG indicators for Catalonia that takes as a reference the indicators published by Eurostat and this organisation's criteria for quality, soundness and methodological suitability.

 End poverty in all its forms everywhere